njbizzle/Offseason2024ForPortfolio/README.md

 Also tools to control the robot and read data like Shuffleboard and AdvantageScope.

 ## Work Split
-This was a collaboration with the [other programmer on the team](https://github.com/Pickles888), who managed reimplementing some features from the 2024 on season robot as an exercise, as well as some early versions of the intake and feeder subsystems.
-I can't take credit for every line in this repo, but I was the one managing the project.
+This was a collaboration with the [other programmer on the team](https://github.com/Pickles888), who implemented some older features from the 2024 on-season robot as an exercise, as well as some early versions of the intake and feeder subsystems.
+The areas I'm highlighting are parts that I had exclusively worked on.

-Some areas that I've worked on so far that I want to highlight are the vision and pose estimation on the robot, as well as the drive train subsystem.
-In addition, this is a language and framework I've spent a lot of time in.
-I'm very proud of this from a design perspective and think it demonstrates a lot of really cool design patterns and organization, despite Java not being the most practical language.

 ## Vision